aleamb/echo-servers/README.md

 options:
   -h, --help            show this help message and exit -l LENGTH, --length LENGTH
                         length of string to send.
-If value is zero, tester connect and disconnect.
-  -i INTERVAL, --interval INTERVAL
+  -i INTERVAL_RANGE, --interval_range INTERVAL_RANGE
-                        interval, in miliseconds, between each send of a string.
-Can be zero.
+                        interval range (format: [min-]<max>), in miliseconds, between each send of a string.
+This includes connections too.
+Script selects a random number between min and max
-  -r NUM, --num NUM     Num messages to send
+  -n NUM, --num NUM     Num messages to send
-  -t, --table           Generate table data (num_message, response time) instead prints average response time -c CONCURRENCY, --concurrency CONCURRENCY
-                        Concurrent connections
+  -p THREADS, --threads THREADS
+                        Num. of threads
+  -c CONNECTIONS, --connections CONNECTIONS
+                        Connections by thread.

 Table format is:

-Send timestamp,finish send timestamp,timestamp of receiving response data,response time,length of data sent,length of data received,thread id,error flag (0 if no error)
+Send timestamp,finish send timestamp,timestamp of receiving response data,response time,length of data sent,length of data received,thread id,client_id,error flag (0 if no error)

 The error is marked when sent data and received data are not equals.
 Last column set to 1 if error occurs.

+Timestamp values are Unix Time in miliseconds.
+Time values are in miliseconds.

 ```